 Amnesty International provides information on the human rights situation in more than 150 countries.
 Some reports provide information on the violations of the right to education.

-The EFA Global Monitoring Report provides background papers and country reports on education, searchable by theme, country and region.
-Reports include information on child labour, costs and financing, development aid, disability, disadvantaged groups, quality, gender, inclusive education, languages, literacy and teachers.
+The Global Education Monitoring Report provides background papers and country reports on education, searchable by theme, country and region.
+Reports include information on child labour, costs and financing, development aid, disability, disadvantaged groups, quality, gender, inclusive education, languages, literacy, and teachers.

 The Global Coalition to Protect Education from Attack provides profiles of 30 countries where there was a pattern of attacks on education for the period 2009-2013.